malmaud/TensorFlow.jl/joss_paper/paper.md

 | Container types are parametrized by number of dimensions and element type                                           |  N/A: does not have a parametric type system                                                                                            | Tensors are parametrized by element type, enabling easy specialization of algorithms for different types.                                                                                                                                                                                                 |

-It has been noted that defining TensorFlow graphs in the Python TensorFlow client can be viewed as meta-programming, in the sense that a host language (Python) is being used to generate code in a different embedded language (the TensorFlow computaitonal graph) (@[MLandPL]).
+Defining TensorFlow graphs in the Python TensorFlow client can be viewed as meta-programming, in the sense that a host language (Python) is being used to generate code in a different embedded language (the TensorFlow computaitonal graph) (@[MLandPL]).
 This often comes with some awkwardness, as the syntax and the semantics of the embedded language by definition do not match the host language or there would be no need for two languages to begin with.
 The flexibility and meta-programming facilities offered by Julia's macro system makes Julia especially well-suited as a host language, as macros implemented in TensorFlow.jl can syntactically transform idiomatic Julia code into Julia code that constructs TensorFlow graphs.
-This permits users to reuse their knowledge of Julia, while users of the Python TensorFlow client need to essense learn both Python and TensorFlow.
+This permits users to reuse their knowledge of Julia, while users of the Python TensorFlow client essentially need to learn both Python and TensorFlow.

 One example of our ability to leverage the increased expressiveness of Julia is using `@tf` macro blocks implemented in TensorFlow.jl to automatically name nodes in the TensorFlow computatioal graph.
 Nodes in a TensorFlow graph have names; these correspond to variable names in a traditional programming language.